Call for Applications: Problem-Solving Sociology Dissertation Proposal Development Workshop (deadline January 31, 2024)

 Doctoral students in departments of sociology who have not yet defended their dissertation proposals are invited to apply to a dissertation proposal development workshop on “problem solving sociology.”
-Northwestern University will pay for economy-class airfare and accommodation in Evanston, IL, plus meals and transportation expenses, for a one-day workshop to be held on May 26, 2022.
-If an in-person workshop cannot be held, the workshop will be held online over two days, May 25 and May 26.
-This workshop is made possible by a grant from the National Science Foundation.
+Johns Hopkins University will pay for travel to and accommodation in Baltimore, MD, plus meals and transportation expenses, for a one-day workshop to be held on Friday, May 10, 2024.

 Problem-solving sociology uses sociological insights to attempt to solve (not just describe) contemporary social problems, and uses investigation of social problems to further sociological theory.
 For more on problem-solving sociology see our website at https://problemsolvingsociology.com.